 It’s News Night on Mermaid Vigilance!
-A classroom of STEM students participate in a remote lesson via radio as Nauticos and the Eustace Earhart Discovery Expedition team heads south west towards the Central Pacific for Amelia Earhart’s lost Lockheed Electra.
+A classroom of STEM students participate in a remote lesson via radio as Nauticos and the Eustace Earhart Discovery Expedition team heads southwest towards the Central Pacific for Amelia Earhart’s lost Lockheed Electra.

 A group of ocean explorers has gotten underway on an expedition to the equatorial Pacific Ocean.
 We intend to search a wide area of ocean floor which may be the resting place of the Amelia Earhart aircraft.
 This discovery would end one of the world’s greatest mysteries and locate a priceless piece of aviation history.